 - Regarding spraying application, the user can:

+Treat horses during 360 minutes/day which is equivalent to 12 horses/day (witht PPE: gloves and coated coverall) or ride 4 horses/day

+Or treat and ride only 3 horses.

+- Regarding sponge application, the user can:

-Treat horses during 30 minutes/day which is equivalent to 1 horse/day (without PPE) or ride 1 horses.
+Treat horses during 150 minutes/day and ride which is equivalent to 5 horses/day (gloves and coated coverall) or ride 4 horses/day

-- Regarding sponge application taking into account that the calculated risk is not acceptable for primary exposure the combine exposure is logically also not acceptable.
+Or treat and ride 3 horses/day

 - Regarding application with bristles application taking into account that the assessment is limited to reverse scenario for application step it is not possible to make a combined exposure taking into account of secondary exposure of adult users by direct contact with skin of treated horses.
 Therefore it not possible to assess the combined exposure, the conservative measure to want this type of use not to be allowed.

+General risk mitigation measure to protect riders:

+Do not treat horses below 250kg

+Wear long trousers and shoes during grooming/cleaning and riding.

 Risk for non-professional users